dhuff-sc/CSD228Lab2/docs/001-messenger-adr.md

 Message data types can contain the media type, unique identifiers, timestamp data, as well as a status enum.

-### Sending Offline Messages

-We can address the issue of being able to send offline messages by providing a queue in the form of an interface with a list of queued messages or a repository.

-Repository
-Pros:
-- More elegant and likely more long-term solution
-- Standard practice

-Cons:
-- Not familiar enough with android/kotlin data repositories
-- Tight timeframe
-- Need to learn

 ### UI Reliant Methods

-Some methods that will be implemented through our interfaces will not be viable for proper functional testing until the UI layer begins implementation.
+Some methods that will be implemented through our data interfaces will not be viable for proper functional testing until the UI layer begins implementation.

 ## Decision

-Using an interface for offline message queue will be our best bet given the time and resources available.
+We will implement the aforementioned data types to meet the requirements of the user requests.
+Later UI implementation will allow us to functionally test properly.
+The four main data types will consist of User, Conversation, Message, and Status.
+The Message data type will contain three
+subclasses: Text, Media, and MixMedia.

 ## Outcomes

 We will ensure that the data layer meets all requirements of the user requests and be thoroughly tested when comes time to implement the UI/Android layer.
-Some methods will not be able to be properly implemented such as refreshing the list of messages until the Android layer begins implementation.
+The data types mentioned will cover the requirements of:
+- Storing basic user data as a participant of a conversation
+- Conversation history
+- Single and group conversations
+- Message timestamp
+- Read receipts
+- Message status
+- Sending Mixed Media messages